READ THIS . . . to benefit from Barbara's research and

 of these eBook publishing processes, and I've also learned how to do my own eBook conversions so I

-could upload the .mobi and ePub files directly to the Kindle and Nook websites.
+could upload the .mobi file directly to the Kindle site.
+(I have a couple of

 Note that Smashwords only accepts a Microsoft Word document, which must be